AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 experience when you build an IPSEC tunnel as you would with AWS native peering: a couple of clicks or a couple of APIs.
 And we do one better, not only the connectivity is setup, the underlying route entry is configured too so that you have a turn key solution.

-Beyond simplicity, Aviatrix solutions solve many problems better than other products in each of the use cases.
+Beyond simplicity, Aviatrix solutions solve many problems better than other products in each use case.
 This document summarizes these problems.
 Links to configuration documents are listed at the end of each section.

 Our goal is to become your go-to tool for all things cloud networking.